Help Build a Sustainable Energy Future

 Many students receive some financial support from their employers.
 Often, students find it beneficial to sit down with their employer, look through the program booklet and discuss how this program applies to their current and future responsibilities.
 Other key points to discuss include how participation will not interrupt your work schedule or ability to travel, and your employer will immediately see and benefit from your progress as you apply your learning to workplace projects and responsibilities.

-The Sustainable Systems Engineering program is designed to prepare your employees to lead sustainable efforts within your organization in moving toward a more sustainable environment and economy.
+The Sustainable Systems Engineering program is designed to prepare your employees to become leaders in the clean energy transition, and in a larger sense move your organization and our society toward a more sustainable environment and economy.
 UW–Madison is committed to delivering the highest quality and best value in engineering education.
 Your organization immediately benefits as your employees apply new strategies and tools to improving real projects.

 Immediate Results for Your Organization’s Sustainability Goals

-Through participation in SSE, your employees will be able to:
+- Through participation in SSE, your employees will benefit from:

 No Interruption to Employees’ Availability